zaksel/NLG-System/README.md

 Generated with Yeoman-Generator for Office-Add-ins

-Edit React App in 4Frontend/src/taskpane/components
+For changes edit React App in 4Frontend/src/taskpane/components

 To sideload your Add-In in Word use the following command inside of directory 4Frontend
 > npm start